Mandarin duck: Genetics

 Mandarin duck unusually has 84 chromosomes, all acrocentric, compared to 80, often submetacentric, for other ducks; this makes successful hybridisation with other ducks very difficult, and possibly impossible, though this is disputed.
 Hybrids have been reported with six other duck species, but none of these have yet been verified.

 Description

 The mandarin duck is among the smaller species of waterfowl, with a shorter body and smaller overall body size than most dabbling ducks, and is slightly smaller than its American wood duck relative.
 The adult male has a small red bill, large white crescent above the eye and reddish face and "whiskers".
-The male's breast is purple with two vertical white bars, the flanks ruddy, and has two orange 'sail' feathers at the back (large feathers that stick up similar to boat sails).
+The male's breast is purple with two vertical white bars, the flanks ruddy, and has two orange 'sail' feathers at the back (modified 12th secondary flight feathers whose enlarged medial vane sticks up similar to boat sails).
 The female is similar to the female wood duck, with greyish-brown plumage, and a slender white eye-ring and stripe running back from the eye.
 The female is paler on the underside, has a small white flank stripe, and a pale tip to its bill.